How to join Sunseed

-- Join our Free Guided Tours – we offer free guided tours for visitors every Tuesday at 4pm.
-The tour lasts approximately 1,5 hours and you can join us for lunch or dinner for a donation.
+- Join our Free Guided Tours – The tour lasts approximately 1,5 hours and you can join us for lunch or dinner for a donation.
 Please contact us in advance.

 - Come as a Visitor – If you’ve only got a few days to spend with us, you can still take a glance at how we live here becoming a Visitor.
 You’ll be asked to contribute to our activities in the morning and the rest of the time you’ll be free to roam around the village and get to know the surroundings.

 - Participate in a course – We organize courses and workshops about different sustainability topics.
 Check our courses page to know what’s going on.

 - Come as Short Term Volunteer – STVs come to Sunseed for up to three weeks, they contribute 20 hours a week (5 hours Monday to Friday mornings), with afternoons free to join other activities, contribute to communal cooking or just relax in our beautiful surroundings.